-Since a budgie poops so many times per day, it’ll be obvious when it stops pooping altogether.
+Since a budgie poops so many times each day, it’ll be obvious if it stops pooping altogether.

 Consult a veterinarian if your budgie refuses to eat or struggles to poop.
 Unfortunately, a budgie can starve to death within 24 hours, so time is of the essence.